u0d7i/wallace-toolbox-custom/README.md

 - `#`: Enable developer menu and privileged access (via cache injection method)
 - `Call`: Edit Wi-Fi MAC address (Nokia and MediaTek devices only, temporary for MediaTeks)
 - Left soft key: Edit Bluetooth MAC address (Nokia devices only)
+- Right soft key: Make all pre-installed apps removable from the app menu without affecting system partition (requires Busybox for the operation)

 ## Installation

 Use standard WebIDE connection (old Firefox or Pale Moon) or [gdeploy](https://gitlab.com/suborg/gdeploy) to install the app directly onto your device.
+You can also use the `build.sh` script to build an OmniSD/GerdaPkg/WT compatible application package from the current Git snapshot.

 ## Credits